Xerith89/pegasus-api/README.md

 This is the core of your service where your business logic resides, any calls to a database, other services or APIs etc.. should be done here - typically in the invoke method.

-Start and Stop have 1 requirement in that they return true and false respectively, other than that you can do whatever you wish in these methods.
+Start and Stop are where you put in any logic or cleanup for when the service starts and stops.

 ##### Define a scheme model